feliiizabeth/Memory-Lane/README.md

 # Memory-Lane
-A collection of my NYU memos written in Markdown.
+A collection of my New York University memos written in Markdown.